 A typical non-L&L kiln without hard ceramic element holders showing how the brick breaks and elements sag from from constant loading and wear.

 Then you Understand the value of an L&L Kiln with a clean Interior:

 This is an untouched photograph of an L&L Kiln from 1968 that a customer sent us.

 Hard Ceramic Holders Protect Firebrick

-- You do not need metal pins to hold elements into broken grooves.
+- No metal pins are needed to hold elements into broken grooves

 - Customers often say their L&L kilns look new after 30 years of hard use!